 Plus Ça Change: A Return to Cambridge

-I can hardly believe it's been two years since my last visit to Cambridge, but since Dr E moved to Australia, I don't really know anyone there.
-It's a shame because on a lovely summer Saturday, it's a lovely place to be.
+I can't believe it's been two years since my last visit to Cambridge, but since Dr E moved to Australia, I don't really know anyone there.
+It's a shame because on a lovely summer Saturday, it's a lovely place.
 Yesterday was more autumnal, but it was nice to be back.
 I was meeting some friends and former colleagues for lunch, but I had half an hour to kill first, so I decided to re-caffeinate.
 When I lived in Cambridge, there weren't any decent independent espresso bars, but the internets pointed me in the direction of Hot Numbers, just off Mill Road, which I'll review in full soon.
 Spoiler alert: I was impressed.

 Hot Numbers Coffee on Gwydir Street.